Hamas frees 6 hostages but questions cloud Gaza ceasefire's future

 Later, Israel's military said Hisham Al-Sayed, 36, was released.
 The Bedouin Israeli entered Gaza in 2015.
 His family has told Israeli media he was previously diagnosed with schizophrenia.

-The release of over 600 Palestinians imprisoned by Israel — the largest one-day prisoner release in the ceasefire’s first phase — was delayed, apparently for Israeli security consultations on Saturday evening.
+The release of over 600 Palestinians imprisoned by Israel — the largest one-day prisoner release in the ceasefire’s first phase — did not occur just after the hostage releases as expected, apparently for Israeli security consultations on Saturday evening.

-On Friday, the small militant group believed to have been holding Bibas and her sons — the Palestinian Mujahedeen Brigades — handed over a body that Bibas’ family said Israeli forensic authorities confirmed was hers.
+Israel’s government didn’t respond to questions.
+Hamas accused Israel of violating the ceasefire deal, with spokesperson Abdel Latif Al-Qanou accusing Israeli Prime Minister Benjamin Netanyahu of “deliberately stalling.”

-“Now that it’s here, it brings no comfort, though we hope it marks the beginning of closure,” the family said.
+Israeli forensic authorities confirmed a body handed over on Friday was Bibas.
+Dr. Chen Kugel, head of the National Institute of Forensic Medicine, said they found no evidence Bibas and her children were killed in a bombing, but did not give a cause.

-Hamas on Saturday denied Israeli claims it was responsible for the Bibas children's deaths, calling them lies aimed at justifying Israeli military actions against civilians in Gaza.
+Hamas denied Israeli claims it was responsible for the children's deaths, calling them lies aimed at justifying Israeli military actions against civilians in Gaza.

 Difficult talks likely over the ceasefire’s next phase